hamnis/hamnis.github.io/content/posts/2025-deno-scripting/index.md

 > [!INFO]
 > We need to run the script as a standalone command.
-> The reason for this is that the completion system expects a `known` command
+> The reason for this is that the completion system expects a `known` command.
 > Our name for the command is `sub-commands`

 Here are two different ways we can do that: